kaung-yarzar/Telco-Customer-Churn-Prediction/README.md

 ## 4. Web UI (`streamlit_app.py`)

-A **Streamlit** app for testing the model through a form — useful for non-technical users (e.g. a retention team).
+A **Streamlit** app for testing the model through a form.

 ```bash
 streamlit run streamlit_app.py
 ```

-Fill in the customer's details, click **Predict**, and see the churn probability and a colour-coded risk band (low / medium / high).
+Fill in the customer's details, click **Predict**, and see the churn probability risk band (low / medium / high).

 ---